SEP Plan FAQs - Participation Requirements

-No. Once the employee earns at least $550 in a year and meets any other plan eligibility requirements, you must base the employee’s SEP plan contribution on the employee’s entire plan-year compensation.
+No. Once the employee earns at least $550 in 2014 ($600 in 2015) in a year and meets any other plan eligibility requirements, you must base the employee’s SEP plan contribution on the employee’s entire plan-year compensation.

 Which categories of employees may I exclude from my SEP plan?

 You may choose to exclude employees who are:

 - covered by a union agreement if retirement benefits were bargained for in good faith by you and the employees’ union; or